 - Go into developer options and set the minimum width to 411

 This is a default setting when you choose wqhd+

 - That’s it your phone is now running on WQHD+ resolution with 120Hz.

-Finally, a way to use it people have been waiting for ti for so long.
+Finally, a way to use it people have been waiting for it for so long.
 Expect a slight effect on battery life, but on the other hand, you will be able to see crisper and clearer images and texts while using the phone.
-Heating will be there initially for 5-10 minutes after which it will settle and work just fine.
+The heating will be there initially for 5-10 minutes after which it will settle and work just fine.
 You can also use Bixby routines, as usual, to switch between 60 and 120hz but your QHD will be constant.
 So you can decide which side you wanna be.
-Fell free to connect to us on telegram, we have a group of people using Galaxy S20 and Note 20 and will be more than welcome to help you.
+Feel free to connect to us on telegram, we have a group of people using Galaxy S20 and Note 20 and will be more than welcome to help you.